IS4Code/SharpUtils/README.md

 The basic interface is *IStorageAccessor*, from which all other types derive.

 ### Collections
-Various types of collections, async collections, and immutable collection wrappers.
+Various types of collections, async collections, and immutable collection wrappers, as well as infinite collections and special enumerables.

 ### COM
 Some interfaces and marshallers that make working with COM easier.
 The types in this namespace include mainly Shell32 COM types, *IDispatch* and *IStream* wrappers.